kubevirt/kubevirt/docs/README.md

 containers.

-KubeVirt's primary CRD is the VirtualMachine (VM) resource, which contains a collection of VirtualMachineInstance (VMI) objects, which shares similarity with the Pod concept.
+KubeVirt's primary CRD is the VirtualMachine (VM) resource, which contains a VirtualMachineInstance (VMI) object, which shares similarity with the Pod concept.
 A VMI represents a single virtualized workload that executes once until completion (i.e., powered off).
 In addition to the VMI, the key KubeVirt components are the virt-api, the